RamSailopal/imagestore/README.md

 2) Log into the account
 3) Open a new browser tab and add **gitpod.io/#https://github.com/RamSailopal/imagestore** to the address - This will create a new Gitpod cloud instance.

 Once everything has loaded, two image tabs will open.
-One will show the original cruise ship image via http link and the other will show the same images stored locally, created from the M database.
+One will show the original cruise ship image via http link and the other will show the same images stored locally, created from the M database (see graphic above for more details)

 # References